- Docs

 |---|---|---|

-| Activate | On | Activate the plugin after installation |
+| Activate | On | Activate the plugin after installation. |

-| Network | Off | Network-activate on WordPress multisite |
+| Network | Off | Network-activate the plugin on WordPress multisite. |

-| Overwrite | Off | Replace existing plugin with same slug |
+| Overwrite | On | Replace the plugin if it's already installed on the site. |

-| Overwrite Troy | Off | Replace even if the existing plugin is managed by Troy |
+| Overwrite Troy | Off | Replace the plugin even if another Troy Server already manages it. |

 Overwrite Behavior:

-Notice Severity
+Notice Severity Levels

 | Level | Behavior |